 Recommended Dose: 0.4mg

-Wheat grass is a super food that has a ton of health benefits.
-Farmers actually feed wheatgrass to sterile cows to reignite their sex hormones and restart their fertility.
-You can do shots of fresh wheat grass or add the Powder to a smoothie.
+Wheatgrass is a fertility super food that has a ton of health benefits.
+Farmers actually feed wheatgrass to sterile cows to reignite their sex hormones and restore their fertility.

 It has a long history as a supplement for fertility and, although there is not much scientific evidence, it is definitely worth a try.

 Do not take royal jelly if you have asthma or a bee allergy.